truenas/documentation/content/SCALE/GettingStarted/Install/UIConfigurationSCALE.md

 ## Updating SCALE
 There are a few ways to update your instance of TrueNAS SCALE.
 The main **Dashboard > System Information** widget alerts you when a SCALE update is available to download and install.
 You can also go to **System Settings > Updates** to see if an update is available.
 For all update options and procedures see **[Updating SCALE]({{< relref "UpdateSCALE.md" >}}).

+When updating to either a new incremental or full release, always save the system configuration file again.
+It is good practice to download a fresh debug file after a system update.

 ## Getting Support
 Enterprise SCALE customers with support contracts should contact the iXsystems Support using the **[Commercial Support](https://www.truenas.com/commercial-support/)** option on the top header of the TrueNAS Documentation Hub website.